-Hammond swings behind EU 'customs partnership'
+Hammond backs EU 'customs partnership'

 Theresa May has said that the government would never agree to such a plan.

-What is clear is that there is still a very significant amount of work to be done if any customs policy is to be agreed by the both the government and the EU, which wants there to be "substantial progress" by June.
+What is clear is that there is still a very significant amount of work to be done if any customs policy is to be agreed by both the government and the EU, which wants there to be "substantial progress" by June.

 Without agreement, the conclusion of Britain's overall withdrawal deal - due to be signed in October or December - would be in jeopardy.